Jia-Xiu/coalescence_project/16S_analysis/README.md

 We got 14.29 M reads of full length 16S RNA gene in pod5 files, which were generated from the FLO-MIN114 flowcell :dna: using the SQK-LSK114 kit.

 ## Basecalling
-I used [Dorado (v0.6.0)](https://github.com/nanoporetech/dorado/tree/release-v0.6.0) to do base calling.
+I used [Dorado (v0.6.0)](https://github.com/nanoporetech/dorado/tree/release-v0.6.0) to do basecalling.
 We got 17M reads after basecalling by Dorado, with 4M “redundant” reads, which are so called "simplex have duplex offsprings".
-I used non_redundant.fastq.gz (12M reads) file for further demultiplexing test.
+I used non_redundant.fastq.gz (12.9M reads) file for further demultiplexing test. \
 Xiu: Maybe I should do quality and sequence length control before demultiplexing.
 ```
 /.../dorado/v0.6.0/bin/dorado duplex \